A-Z Interesting Information

 Parents should clearly name all of their children’s clothing to help identify lost property.
 At the end of each term, lost property is displayed on the court.
-Following this it is disposed of to a local op shop.
+Following this, it is disposed of to a local op shop.

 Lunchtime is 12.30-1.25pm for the Original/Immersion strands and 12.15–1.25pm for the Montessori strand.
 Children are expected to sit and eat their lunch at the start of the lunch break and are supervised for this purpose for the first 10 minutes.
 Supervising teachers are on duty in the playground for the rest of the break.

 We have the following lunch options, which can be ordered through:

 Tuesdays - Sushi Wednesdays - Subway Fridays - Hell Pizza